jfhector/react-rapid-prototyping-guide/styling.md

-## How to drive style from props

-How any conditional / dynamic styling works in my prototypes:
+## How to drive style from props: How any conditional / dynamic styling works in my prototypes:

 ### Classes are applied conditionally only to the outermost `div` / element returned by any component